-So, while you’re in Mexico be sure to take advantage of the food!
+So, one of my top travel tips for visiting Mexico is to be sure to take advantage of the food!
 And the best way to do that?
 On a food tour of course!

 You can enjoy food tours all over Mexico in just about any city or town that sees tourists.
 I’ve actually done a food tour in Mexico City, Tulum, and Puerto Vallarta.
 If you asked me the best place I’ve done one, I’d have to say it was in Mexico City.

 Mexico City is home to some of the most famous taquerias in Mexico and due to the competition, the city demands high quality.
 It’s honestly one of the best things to do in Mexico City.
 Since many people fly into Mexico City to start their trip, it could be a great activity to enjoy before you head off on your adventure elsewhere!

 Related Read: Believe it or not, you can find delicious Mexican food in Cancun too!